lochmueller/seal/README.md

   - Cache - Index process based on cache (like EXT:indexed_search)
   - Database - Index process based on database (like EXT:ke_search)
   - Web - Index process based on web requests (like EXT:solr)
+- Queue - Message and handler for the async handling message queue in Web indexing process
 - Middleware - Functions based on the PSR Middleware stack like autocomplete
 - Pagination - Fluid Pagination based on Seal Generator
 - Schema - Management of the Schema structure for the current instance